OfficeDev/O365-EDU-Tools/CustomSolutions/SDS_ADF_ETL_Integrations/OR/OneRoster_README.md

 2) On the Custom Deployment page, click "Build your own template in the editor" to open the template editor.

 3) Load the OR_to_SDS_ADF_Template.json file by clicking "Load file" in the template editor and selecting the appropriate file to upload.
 Create a resource group where to place the resources if not already done. (suggested name rg-OneRosterAPItoSDS).
-Note: The optional parameters on the confirmation screen can be filled in later during the ADF setup.

 4)	Add the mandatory parameters value to create resources (Key vault name, Storage account name, Data Factory name).